jjak0b/ansible_farm/docs/examples/01_deploy_single_vm.md

 ```

-Warning: In the playbook "VMs provisioning" the `gather_facts` must be set to `no`/`false` because the VMs may be not powered on yet, otherwise ansible will try to connect to them and run the [setup module](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/setup_module.html) on the VM, causing it to fail because unreachable.
-This behavior is handled by the `guest_provision` role.
+Warning: In the playbook "VMs provisioning" the `gather_facts` must be set to `no`/`false` because the VMs may not be turned on yet and ansible will try to connect to them and run the [setup module](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/setup_module.html), but failing if VMs are unreachable.
+The VM turn on/off and wait for connection behavior is handled by the `guest_provision` role.